MaxNentwich/semantic-novelty/README.md

 # Semantic novelty modulates neural responses to visual change across the human brain
 Code to reproduce results in https://www.biorxiv.org/content/10.1101/2022.06.20.496467v1.full

+Associated data to reproduce figures and statistics is available at: https://osf.io/n6vpc/

 Analysis and figures can be reproduced by running [main_ieeg_itrf](main_ieeg_itrf.m).

 Set `options.local_dir` to the path containing all scripts.